-Remember you only need to swipe in at the beginning of your class – you don`t need to swipe out when you leave.
-You need to swipe in no earlier than 15 minutes before your class starts and no later than 30 minutes after the start.
+Remember you only need to swipe in at the beginning of your class – you don't need to swipe out when you leave.
+You need to swipe in no earlier than 15 minutes before your class starts and can swipe in at any time before the class ends.
+Swiping one minute after the end time of the class will not count, it must be done before the class ends.
 The only exception to this is if you are taught in a studio when you can swipe in at any time within the scheduled studio time.

 If you have two classes back to back in the same room, for example, a lecture followed by a seminar, you will need to swipe in at the start of each event in order to have your attendance recorded for each event.

 Swiping in and then leaving the class is deemed as not attending.

 If you are experiencing technical difficulties with recording your swipe into a class or you notice a discrepancy with your attendance record please contact the appropriate team as per the support flowchart, outlining where you believe there is an issue so this can be investigated.

 In addition to the recording of your attendance via the SEA system your personal tutor will have a learner analytics application to assist them with their monitoring and support.